Palaeognathae

 Paleognath Orders

-The Cassowaries and Emus are much more closely related than the other paleognath groups, and so are placed in a single family: Casuariidae.
+The Cassowaries and Emus are much more closely related than the other paleognath groups, and are placed in a single family: Casuariidae.
 Although the Moas and Elephant Birds are not part of the main TiF list, a genus-level phylogeny of both is given in the tree diagram.
 The Moa tree is based on Bunce et al. (2009).

 STRUTHIONIFORMES Latham, 1790